- When can I apply?

-If you have taken the TOEFL/IELTS in the past two years and feel that your score is not an accurate reflection of your English language ability, simply explain that in an addendum to your personal statement.
+If you have taken the TOEFL/IELTS in the past two years and feel that your score is not an accurate reflection of your English language ability, simply explain that in an addendum to your personal statement. but you will not be eligible for a waiver.
 You may also consider submitting a letter of recommendation that discusses your English language abilities.

-Kindly note that Penn Law will not grant admission conditioned upon a future TOEFL/IELTS test score, but you can indicate that you plan to take the test again in your application.
-Fill out our online TOEFL waiver form.
+Kindly note that Penn Carey Law will not grant admission conditioned upon a future TOEFL/IELTS test score, but you can indicate that you plan to take the test again in your application.

 I am a native English speaker, do I need to apply for a waiver of the TOEFL/IELTs test?

 Yes!
 All applicants must either submit a TOEFL/IELTs test score or seek a waiver, regardless of the applicants’ background (being a native English speaker is an excellent basis for seeking a TOEFL waiver).
+Failure to do so will delay consideration of your application.
 Fill out our online TOEFL waiver form.

 When can I apply for waiver of the TOEFL/IELTs test?